+Kratom has quickly gained popularity for its potential wellness benefits.
 Kratom seems to be popping up in smoke shops and health stores alike.
-Kratom has quickly gained popularity for its potential medicinal and mood-enhancing abilities.
 But are kratom alkaloids safe?
 Here is everything you need to know about kratom alkaloids.

 What is Kratom?

-Kratom, sometimes known as kratem, is derived from evergreen trees that are native to several Southeast Asian countries including Thailand and Indonesia.
-The current scientific classification for the kratom tree is mitragyna speciosa, though the plant was reclassified several times by the scientific community.
+Kratom, sometimes known as kratem, is a natural substance derived from evergreen trees native to several Southeast Asian countries, including Thailand and Indonesia.
+The current scientific classification for the kratom tree is mitragyna speciosa, though the scientific community reclassified the plant several times.

-While kratom leaves have been used for several purposes for centuries, recent commercialization has led to the development of kratom powders and kratom capsules that are designed for global consumption.
+While kratom leaves have been used for centuries for ceremonial purposes, recent commercialization has led to the development of kratom powders and capsules designed for global consumption

 What are Alkaloids?

 Alkaloids are a special chemical compound found in certain plants that can have strong physiological effects even when ingested in minimal servings.
 Not every plant has the concentration, or even the same type, of alkaloids.
 Because of their ability to influence the body, alkaloids have been studied by the scientific community for health and wellness applications.
 While research is still underway, scientists discovered that, in addition to plants, alkaloids could also be found in certain animal species.

 If the term ‘alkaloid’ sounds foreign, this may be because we haven’t heard it in conversation until now.
 However, there’s a good chance that you are already benefiting from the effects of an alkaloid.
 For instance, caffeine is considered an alkaloid that can be derived from coffee beans and tea leaves.
 Caffeine is known for producing mild stimulant effects, such as keeping you awake in the morning.
 Another popular alkaloid is morphine, which is found in opium poppies.